At Swim-Two-Birds: Genesis and composition

 The idea of interaction between the author and his characters is not new, and one earlier example is Miguel de Unamuno's 1914 novel Niebla.
-An even earlier example is A Sensation Novel (1871), a comic musical play in three acts (or volumes) written by W. S. Gilbert before he began collaborating with Arthur Sullivan.
-(Details of A Sensation Novel reappear in Gilbert and Sullivan's musical Ruddigore.)
-The story of A Sensation Novel concerns an author suffering from writer's block who finds that the characters in his novel are dissatisfied.
+An even earlier example is A Sensation Novel (1871), a comic musical play in three acts written by W. S. Gilbert before he began collaborating with Arthur Sullivan.
+A Sensation Novel concerns an author suffering from writer's block who finds that the characters in his novel are dissatisfied.
 O’Nolan first explored the idea of fictional characters rebelling against their creator in a short story titled "Scenes in a Novel", published in the UCD literary magazine Comhthrom Féinne (Ir., "Fair Play") in 1934.
 The story was a first-person narrative ostensibly written by a novelist called Brother Barnabas, whose characters become tired of doing his bidding and who eventually conspire to murder him:The book is seething with conspiracy and there have been at least two whispered consultations between all the characters, including two who have not yet been officially created. ...
 Candidly, reader, I fear my number's up.

 The mythological content of At Swim was inspired by O'Nolan's affection for early Irish literature.
 He grew up in an Irish-speaking home and although he claimed in later life that he had attended few of his college lectures, he studied the late medieval Irish literary tradition as part of the syllabus and acquired enough Old Irish to be able to compose in the language with reasonable fluency.
 His M.A. thesis was entitled "Nature Poetry in Irish" (Nádúirfhilíocht na Gaedhilge), although his examiner Agnes O'Farrelly rejected the initial draft and he was obliged to rewrite it.
 At Swim-Two-Birds contains references to no less than fourteen sources in early and medieval Irish literature.
 Most of the poetry recited by King Sweeney was taken directly from the Middle Irish romance Buile Suibhne, O'Nolan slightly modifying the translations for comic effect.
 For example, the original "an clog náomh re náomhaibh", translated by J. G. O'Keeffe in the standard edition as "the bell of saints before saints", is rendered by O'Nolan as "the saint-bell of saints with sainty-saints".